bnannier/react-uikit/src/components/Grid/Grid.md

 ------

 #### Match only one cell
 You can also match the height of the direct child of just one cell.
-To do so, use `<Grid.ItemMatch/>` component to the grid item whose child you want to match.
+To do so, use Grid.ItemMatch component to the grid item whose child you want to match.

 ```jsx
 import { Card, Panel } from '../';